Nimuar/OpenCV_Pytorch_for_Beginners/README.md

 Some image download links may throw errors (403 Forbidden) when accessed without browser headers — I use Python’s requests instead of wget for those.

 Code will evolve and be cleaned up over time — this is a live learning repo.

+This document was generated with the help of ChatGPT.

 ## 📜 License